elizabeth-poggie/elizabeth-poggie/_content/notes/10-W24-intro-to-programming.md

 # Accessing an array

-Going back to socks, how could i retrieve a pair of socks? using the name of the array variable and the index of the element inside square brackets.
+Going back to socks, how could I retrieve a pair of socks?
+Using the name of the array variable and the index of the element inside square brackets.
 For example:

 ```cs
 // What prints?
 "Black Nike Socks" :)